St Thomas' Church, Stockport

 St Thomas' Church is in St Thomas's Place, Wellington Road South, Stockport, Greater Manchester, England.
-It is an active Church of England church in the parish of Stockport and Brinnington, in the deanery of Stockport, the archdeaconry of Macclesfield, and the diocese of Chester.
-The church is recorded in the National Heritage List for England as a designated Grade I listed building.
+It is an active Church of England (C of E) church in the parish of Stockport and Brinnington, in the deanery of Stockport, the archdeaconry of Macclesfield, and the Diocese of Chester.
+The church is recorded in the National Heritage List for England (NHLE) as a designated Grade I listed building.
 It was a Commissioners' church, having received a grant towards its construction from the Church Building Commission.
 It was decommissioned as a Parish Church in December 2024, due to low congregation numbers.

 When it was built, Stockport was in the county of Cheshire, and it was the only church in that county to receive money from the first parliamentary grant administered by the commission.
 It was designed by the architect George Basevi, and was one of his earlier works.
 It is his only surviving Commissioners' church.